Jaisalmer — overview

-Jaisalmer is located west of Jaipur in the heart of the Thar Desert.
+Jaisalmer is located in the heart of the Thar Desert.
 The city is built almost entirely from yellow sandstone, giving it the name the Golden City.
-It contains a UNESCO World Heritage Site fort that is still inhabited, a cluster of elaborately carved merchant havelis, and direct access to the desert dunes at Sam — making it one of the few cities in India where the built heritage and natural landscape are equally significant.
+It contains a UNESCO World Heritage Site fort that is still inhabited, a cluster of elaborately carved merchant havelis, and direct access to the desert dunes — making it one of the few cities in India where the built heritage and natural landscape are equally significant.

 Jaisalmer Fort